JuliaKleber/TicTacToe/README.md

 # TicTacToe

-This is a Tic Tac Toe game implemented in JavaScript.
+This is a Tic Tac Toe game implemented with JavaScript.
 It supports both one player and two players modes.

 ## Features